 Spam emails are unsolicited messages, or junk emails, sent in bulk to a large list of recipients.
 Spam is sent without your knowledge or consent and often contains marketing messages, but may also be used to send malware and phishing links.
-SpamCop steps in to help prevent this misuse.
+SpamCop steps in to help prevent this misuse by adding spammers into an email blacklist pool.

 Who is SpamCop.net?
 Is SpamCop legitimate?
 How does SpamCop work?
 SpamCop rules